DangerOnTheRanger/maniwani/CONTRIBUTING.md

 capabilities follows the standard [Python-Markdown approach](https://python-markdown.github.io/extensions/api/);
 be sure to place your extension in the `model` directory.
 You'll then need to register your extension inside of `model/Post.py`.

+### Generating a migration

+Generating a new database migration - necessary when modifying the schema - is currently a mildly complicated process, unfortunately.
+You will need:
+* A database bootstrapped with the old database version, prior to your modifications.
+Re-using `devmode.cfg` found under `deploy-configs/` can help with this.
+* A way to access the `migrations/` directory and save changes/new files made inside of it.
+  This is currently probably easiest by installing the Python prerequisites for Maniwani directly on your development system via `pipenv`.
+After fulfilling the above requirements, run `pipenv run flask db migrate` to generate a new migration.
+You can then commit the new migration to Git.